The C.L. de Carvalho-Heineken Prize for Cognitive Science honours pioneering work and research excellence in cognitive science.

-Cognitive science, insight into the workings of the human mind, is still a young field of research.
-But a wealth of experience has been built up over the past half century on our ability to think, talk, learn, decide and perceive.
-This new field has matured and is recognised in the C.L. de Carvalho-Heineken Prize for Cognitive Science.
+Charlene de Carvalho-Heineken established the prize in 2006 in memory of her father Alfred Heineken, who was fascinated by the workings of the human brain.
+Cognitive science is still a young field of research.
+But a wealth of experience has been built up over the past half century on our ability to think, talk, learn, decide, and perceive.
+With this prize, awarded every two years, Charlenee Carvalho-Heineken wants to honour researchers worldwide who have made groundbreaking discoveries within the field.

 Laureates of the C.L. de Carvalho-Heineken Prize for Cognitive Science include some of the world’s leading scientists.
 Among them are James McClelland, who made fundamental contributions to the use of neural networks to model cognitive processes in the brain; Elizabeth Spelke, who executed pioneering research into the cognitive development of infants; and John Duncan, whose work builds essential bridges between psychology, behaviour, and intelligence on the one hand and neural processes on the other.